tari/83pa28d/lesson/day01.md

 Our emulator of choice here is [WabbitEmu](https://wabbit.codeplex.com/), as it is the best emulator that is still actively developed.
 All you have to do is install and run it.
-Then, you need a ROM image.
-A ROM image is the software, or OS of the calculator.
-You can get a ROM image by going through a process called ROM dumping.
+To use the emulator, you'll need a ROM image,a file containing a complete copy of your calculator's software, the process of obtaining which is known as 'ROM dumping'.
 Please note that obtaining a ROM image in a way other than dumping your calculator's ROM to the computer is illegal.
 The tool of choice for a ROM dump is [rom8x](http://www.ticalc.org/archives/files/fileinfo/373/37341.html).
+TiLP can also perform a ROM dump, but rom8x is far more diverse in usability.

 To dump your ROM, find the folder named after your calculator.
 For example, a TI-84+CSE would be under 84C, a TI-83+ would be under 83+, and a TI-83+ Silver